Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Key Responsibilities

-• Analysis and Modelling: Lead KYC data analysis to identify trends, gaps, and a reporting cadence to support decision-making and risk monitoring.
-Provide recommendations to business leaders for improving data completeness and to support remediation of data efforts.
+• Analysis and Modelling: Lead KYC data analysis to identify trends, gaps and develop a reporting cadence to support decision-making and risk monitoring.
+Provide recommendations to business leaders for improving data completeness and remediation efforts.

-• Data Management & Quality: Ensure data accuracy, integrity, and consistency through cleaning, validation, and governance practices.
+• Data Management & Quality: Ensure data accuracy, integrity, and consistency through data cleaning, validation, and data governance practices.
 Identify and address data-related issues, develop creative solutions, and drive continuous improvement.

 • Data governance and quality assurance: Understand data management best practices and implement data quality controls.

-• Performance Monitoring: Develop and monitor KPIs and KRIs in line with enterprise risk appetite; prepare financial crime reports, presentations, and dashboards for technical and non-technical audiences.
+• Performance Monitoring: Develop and monitor KPIs and KRIs in line with enterprise risk appetite; prepare reports, dashboards, and presentations for technical and non-technical audiences.

 Data Mining Skills